-If you apply to a four-year college, the institution will probably require you to take a college entrance exam to help determine whether or not you are ready for college-level work.
+If you apply to a four-year college, the institution may require you to take a college entrance exam to help determine whether or not you are ready for college-level work.
 The most common entrance exams are the ACT and SAT.
 Most West Virginia colleges and universities will accept scores from either the ACT or the SAT, but you should check with the institution you plan to attend just to be sure.

 Your scores on these tests can help decide what colleges you can attend, the amount of financial aid you may receive, and even which classes you can take your freshman year of college.
-So yeah, they're "kind of a big deal."
 It's important to know a little about each exam so you are prepared to do your best.